desingh9/Security-Plus-Study-Notes/Domain1-general-security.md

 Flashcards: Create cards for Confidentiality, Integrity, Availability, Non-repudiation, and AAA.

 Mindset: Remember, CompTIA loves scenarios.
 Don't just memorize the definitions; think about how a company loses integrity or ensures non-repudiation.

 In Next step day 3, we will dive into Security Control Types (Technical, Operational, Managerial) and how they apply to these core pillars!

+📊 Quick Reference Matrix

+CompTIA frequently mixes these together.
+A single item can be both a Technical category and a Preventive type:

+Security Measure	Category	Type

+Firewall Rule	Technical	Preventive

+Security Guard	Operational	Preventive / Deterrent

+Reviewing Audit Logs	Technical / Operational	Detective

+Restoring from Backup	Technical	Corrective

+A Warning Sign on a Fence	Operational	Deterrent